UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are free nights and weekends electricity plans worth it?

-They are generally only worth it if you can shift a large share, often half or more, of your total energy consumption to the designated free hours.
-We recommend calculating your break-even point using your past usage data.
+They are generally only worth it if you can shift a large share — typically 50% to 70% — of your total energy consumption to the designated free hours.
+We recommend calculating your break-even percentage using your smart meter data.
 For standard households with typical daytime activity, conventional fixed-rate plans are usually much cheaper overall.

 How do free nights and weekends plans work?

 Retail energy providers track your consumption with a digital smart meter.
-They charge you $0 for the actual energy supply used during specific off-peak windows, while significantly marking up the premium rate during normal daytime or peak hours.
+They charge you $0 for the actual energy supply used during specific off-peak electricity hours, while significantly marking up the premium rate during normal daytime peak hours to subsidize the promotion.

 Is it better to have a fixed rate or free nights?

 Fixed rates offer predictable monthly bills and essential peace of mind for people who are home during the day.
-Free nights are best reserved for strict budgeters who can heavily automate their homes and radically shift their appliance usage.
+Free nights are best reserved for strict budgeters who can heavily automate their homes and radically shift their appliance usage into the overnight window.

-The exact timing varies by provider, but free windows commonly start at 8:00 p.m. or 9:00 p.m. and end at 5:00 a.m. or 6:00 a.m. the next morning.
-Every contract is entirely different, so you must verify the active hours before signing up.
+The exact timing varies heavily by provider and specific plan, but free windows commonly start at 8:00 p.m. or 9:00 p.m. and end at 5:00 a.m. or 6:00 a.m. the next morning.
+Every contract is entirely different, so you must verify the active hours on your Electricity Facts Label before signing up.

-Will a free weekends plan save me money if I work from home?
+Are free nights and weekends worth it if I work from home?

-No, it usually won’t.
-The heavily inflated Monday-through-Friday daytime rates will quickly erase any minor savings you manage to gain over the 48-hour weekend window unless you heavily automate your energy usage.
+No, they usually aren’t.
+The heavily inflated Monday-through-Friday daytime rates will quickly erase any minor savings you manage to gain over the weekend window.
+Running your computer, monitors, and daytime air conditioning will cause your bills to spike dramatically compared to a standard fixed-rate plan.

 About the Author